 For unconditional admission, the student must have satisfactory undergraduate preparation for the particular degree sought.
-This is determined by the chair of the major department and the Dean of the appropriate school/ college, and includes a "B" average in either the last 60 hours of undergraduate work or in all undergraduate work; a "B" average in the major field and satisfactory scores on the appropriate tests required by the School or College.
+This is determined by the chair of the major department and the dean of the appropriate school/ college, and includes a "B" average in either the last 60 hours of undergraduate work or in all undergraduate work; a "B" average in the major field and satisfactory scores on the appropriate tests required by the school or college.

-Individual departments or schools or colleges may set different standards and require other tests.
+Individual departments or schools or colleges may set higher standards and require other tests.
 Specific departmental admission requirements are given at the beginning of the list of departmental course offerings.

-An application that is otherwise satisfactory may still be rejected if the intended major area has already accepted as many new students as its facilities can accommodate, or if it is felt that the program TCU provides is not suitable to the applicant's vocational goals.
+A satisfactory application does not guarantee acceptance.
+An application may be rejected if there are more applicants than openings in the intended major area or if the program TCU provides is not suitable to the applicant's vocational goals, for example.

-Complete and certified transcripts mailed from the registrar's office directly to TCU, from all schools attended, an application form and a Report of Health History including documentation of the required immunizations are required.
-These forms may be obtained from the appropriate Dean's office.
+Complete and certified transcripts (mailed from the registrar's office directly to TCU) from all colleges attended, an application form with application fee (if applicable) and a Report of Health History including documentation of the required immunizations are required.
+These forms may be obtained from the appropriate dean's office.